simonmichael/hledger_site/src/index.md

     expenses:rent     $800
 ```

-From this, hledger generates reports:
+From it, hledger generates reports:

 ```
 $ hledger aregister assets